Espionage724/Linux-Stuff/README.md

 # Linux-Stuff
 Various commands I use to set Linux machines up.
-Don't copy and paste these commands unless you know what you're doing.
+Feel free to do whatever with them.

+These files will eventually get organized better, but for now, please excuse the mess.